We all want to be financially secure.

 Maybe it's your partner whose favourite thing to do is go shopping, or it's your addiction to reality television, but these unhelpful time-wasters prevent you from focusing on your financial goals.

-The trick is not giving in to temptation.
+The trick is not to give in to temptation.

 Some of it is making conscious choices to avoid putting yourself in unhelpful situations.